configcat/docs/docs/integrations/github.md

 | `debug`                | More verbose logging.                                                               |       false        |

 ## Documentation
-For more information check the [ConfigCat's GitHub Action](https://github.com/marketplace/actions/configcat-feature-flag-cleanup) on the marketplace.
+For more information check the [ConfigCat's GitHub Action](https://github.com/marketplace/actions/configcat-feature-flag-cleanup) on the GitHub Marketplace.